Sonkhoo/WIL/JS/Basics.md

 document.querySelector('input[type="password"]')
 document.querySelector('li:nth-child(3)') // to directly access any li item without converting it into a nodelist

+let heading = document.querySelector('.heading').id //to get the id of the selector

 const myul= document.querySelector('ul')
 const myli =myul.querySelectorAll('li') //returns a node list of list items